zabbix/zabbix/src/go/plugins/mqtt/README.md

 If broker URI does not contain a scheme the default value of "tcp://" is used.
 If broker URI does not contain a port the default value of "1883" is used.

-Topic may contain wildcards ("+","#").
+The topic may contain wildcards ("+","#").
-If topic contains a wildcard the response will be a json containing the topic and value.
+If the topic contains a wildcard the response will be a json containing the topic and value.

 For example:
 - mqtt.get["","path/to/topic"]